allanim/help.gitbook.com/github/can-i-host-on-github.md

 GitBook integrates perfectly with [GitHub](https://github.com) as a hosting solution for the source of your book.
 When configured correctly, this has several effects:

 - The Editor will make changes directly to the GitHub repository
-- GitBook will watch for update on GitHub and trigger website/pdf updates accordingly
+- GitBook will watch for updates on GitHub and trigger website/pdf updates accordingly

 Integrating with GitHub is done in 3 steps: